huangsx0213/e2e_test_framework/README.md

 6. Use parameterization to create data-driven tests.
 7. Implement proper error handling and logging in test scripts.
 8. Regularly review and optimize test suites for efficiency.
+9. Use the 'sanity check' tag for critical tests that, if failed, should prevent further testing.
+10. Order your test cases so that sanity checks run first, followed by other tests.

 ## 10. Troubleshooting